Toric Geometry and the Semple-Nash modification: Introduction

 \centerline{\textbf{Part I: Toric varieties}}

 \Par The purpose of this part is to develop the combinatorial theory of toric varieties without the assumption of normality.
 We refer to \cite{Da}, \cite{Fulton}, \cite{TE}, \cite{Oda-M}, and \cite{Oda} for background on normal toric varieties, and to the books of Oda-Miyake (\cite{Oda-M}), Gel{\cprime}fand, Kapranov, and Zelevinsky (\cite{GKZ}) and Sturmfels (\cite{Sturmfels}) for certain classes of non necessarily normal toric varieties.
 We also point to previous work by H.M.
 Thompson towards the development of a general theory of toric varieties, see \cite{Thompson1}, \cite{Thompson2} and, from the perspective of Log Schemes, \cite{Thompson3}.
-We recommend \cite{Ewald} as a particularly accessible introduction to (normal) toric varieties, and mention the forthcoming book of D. Cox, J. Little and H. Schenk on the subject.
+This part is also connected with the more general theory of monoid schemes recently developped by Corti\~nas \textit{et al.} in \cite{CHWW}.
+We recommend \cite{Ewald} as a particularly accessible introduction to (normal) toric varieties, and also the recent book \cite{CLS} of D. Cox, J. Little and H. Schenk on the subject.